BenAAndrew/Voice-Cloning-App/maintenance.md

 Before building the executable you will need to create a python environment with the requirements installed (`requirements.txt`) as well as `pyinstaller`.
 Run this command from the root of the project.

-`pyinstaller main.py --onefile --hidden-import="sklearn.utils._weight_vector" --add-data "application/static;application/static" --add-data libdeepspeech.so;. --icon application\static\favicon\app-icon.ico --clean`
+`pyinstaller main.py --onefile --hidden-import="sklearn.utils._weight_vector" --hidden-import="scipy.special.cython_special" --add-data "application/static;application/static" --add-data libdeepspeech.so;. --icon application\static\favicon\app-icon.ico --clean`

 This will add the executable to the `dist` folder.